Danial Boone and the Hunters of Kentucky

 Braddock was going to attack a series of French forts in the Ohio Valley and work his way north.
 The cannons that the general had in his command would guarantee his success.
 However, hauling cannons through the forest was not going to go rapidly.
 They had to have a road to travel on.
-(The Royal Army told Braddock to start in Fort Cumberland because Major George Washington had built a road from there to Fort Necessity, only a year before.)
+(The Royal Army told Braddock to start in Fort Cumberland because Major George Washington allegedly had built a road from there to Fort Necessity, only a year before.)

 An army of more than two thousand men marching through the woods requires a lot of supplies to keep going.
 General Braddock asked the governors for money to buy supplies and they turned him down.
 They explained that if the Royal Army was going to capture Fort Duquesne in western Pennsylvania, then it should have money already budgeted to it for the campaign.
 They didn’t have any to give.

 Sometime in early May, General Braddock made his way to Fort Cumberland.
-He had already let it be known that he regarded his regular soldiers as invincible, that no Indians were going to defeat his men in battle, and that he needed every wagon in about four colonies to move his army.
+He had already let it be known that he regarded his regular soldiers as invincible, that no primitive warriors were going to defeat his men in battle, and that he needed every wagon in four colonies to move his army.
 He had also discovered that Washington’s road to Fort Necessity was too narrow for the cannons and supply wagons.
 It would have to be widened, every single foot of every single mile of its length.